Nathanthebacon1/read-me-generator/README.md

-for this assignmnt i have created a read-me generator
+for this assignment i have created a read-me generator